 From 1976-1979, I attended Midwestern Baptist College in Pontiac, Michigan.
-Midwestern was started in the 1950s by Dr. Tom Malone, pastor of nearby Emmanuel Baptist Church.
+Midwestern was started in 1954 by Dr. Tom Malone, pastor of nearby Emmanuel Baptist Church.
 Dorm students were required to attend Emmanuel.
 One Sunday, Dr. Malone made a statement during his sermon that I have never forgotten.
-Meant to be a joke, Malone said “I am not preaching now.
+Meant to be a joke, Malone said, “I am not preaching now.
 I’m telling the truth.”

-I was 20 years old when Malone made this statement.
-I will soon be 59.
+I was twenty-years-old when Malone made this statement.
+In June, I will turn sixty-four.
 In the intervening years, I preached thousands of sermons and heard hundreds of other sermons, either in person or on cassette tape.
 Preaching is an art form meant to convey some sort of spiritual message to hearers.
 While Evangelicals love to make much of the Bible, preaching is far more than just reading the Scriptures.
-Following Jesus’ example, many preachers use stories to illustrates their sermons.
-Story-less sermons are, in my estimation, boring.
-I suspect most church goers would agree with me.
-Imagine going to church on Sunday and hearing a sermon that consists of a droning-fan-on-a-summer-day preacher reading the Bible word-for-word.
-B-or-i-n-g.
+Following Jesus’ example, many preachers use stories to illustrate their sermons.
+Story-less sermons are, in my estimation, boring as Heaven.
+I suspect most churchgoers would agree with me.
+Imagine going to church on Sunday and hearing a sermon that consists of a droning-fan-on-a-summer-day preacher reading the Bible word for word.
+B-o-r-i-n-g.

 Illustrations help keep parishioners engaged.
 There’s nothing better than a couple of stories interjected at just the right time.
-In fact, many parishioners won’t remember anything about their preachers sermons except for the fantastical stories they told.
+In fact, many parishioners won’t remember anything about their preachers’ sermons except for the fantastical stories they told.
 Marge, wasn’t that a wonderful story Pastor Billy told today?
-Yes it was, Moe.
+Yes, it was, Moe.
 Why, that one story was almost unbelievable.
-Pastor Bill wouldn’t lie, so I know he is telling us the truth.
+Pastor Billy wouldn’t lie, so I know he is telling us the truth.

-Dr. Malone got it right when he said, “I am not preaching now.
-I’m telling the truth.”
+Dr. Malone got it right when he said, “I am not preaching now, I’m telling the truth.”
 Malone knew that preachers love to tell stories, and sometimes their stories are not as factual as they should be.
 Younger preachers often buy illustration books.
-These books provide preachers with a ready source of catchy, provocative illustrations sure to get the attention of parishioners.
-Older preachers often develop a cache of illustrations that can be pulled out of their mental file cabinet and used when needed.
+These books provide preachers with a ready source of catchy, provocative illustrations sure to get parishioners’ attention.
+Older preachers often develop a cache of illustrations that can be pulled out of their mental file cabinets and used when needed.
 These illustrations often come from past experiences, especially for preachers who did a lot of “sinning” before Jesus rescued them.
-I have heard countless preachers regale parishioners with stories about their lives as drug addicts, drunkards, Satanists, atheists, or hit men for the mob.
+I have heard countless preachers regale parishioners with stories about their lives as drug addicts, drunkards, Satanists, atheists, or hitmen for the mob.
 These stories often seem larger than life.
-And they are, because these kind of stories are often embellished.
+And they are, because these kinds of stories are often embellished or outright lies.

-I recently posted a video of anti-porn crusader Dawn Hawkins telling a story about seeing a man watching child pornography on an airplane.
+Several years ago, I posted a video of anti-porn crusader Dawn Hawkins telling a story about seeing a man watching child pornography on an airplane.
 Several commenters said that, based on their flying experiences, Hawkins was lying.
 I believe they are correct.
 I think the same could be said for many of the stories preachers use in their sermons.
 Simply put, these men are liars for Jesus.

 For many years, Hyles pastored the largest church in the United States.
 Those raised in the IFB church movement know that for men such as Hyles, it was all about the numbers: church attendance, souls saved, baptisms, and offerings.
-The ministry was like a bunch of third grade boys in the restroom playing the who has a bigger penis game.
-Preachers who had John Holmes or Ron Jeremy-sized churches were considered men who were being mightily used by God.
-Young preachers and men who pastored smaller churches were expected to sit at the feet of these preachers, learning how they too could have a large church.
+The ministry was like a bunch of third-grade boys in the restroom playing the who has a bigger penis game.
+Preachers who had John Holmes- or Ron Jeremy-sized churches were considered men whom God was mightily using.
+Young preachers and men who pastored smaller churches were expected to sit at the feet of these preachers, learning how they too could have large penises, uh I mean churches.

-Hyles, due to his church’s number one place on the charts status, was viewed as a demigod by many IFB preachers.
-I was one such preacher.
-Hyles told stories about how many people he counseled, souls he had won to Jesus, and the thousands of miles he traveled to preach at Sword of the Lord conferences.
+Due to his church’s number one place on the charts, Hyles was viewed as a demigod by many IFB preachers.
+Hyles told stories about how many people he counseled, souls he had won to Jesus, and the thousands of miles he traveled to preach at Sword of the Lord conferences and other weeknight meetings.
 Wow, what a great man of God, I thought at the time.
 I want to be used by God just like Brother Hyles.

 I now know that Hyles’ stories were lies.
 He simply did not have enough hours in the week to sleep, eat, shit, have an affair, pastor a church, win souls, and fly around the country to preach at conferences.
 As with all lies, Hyles’ stories had elements of truth.
 However, when carefully analyzed, Hyles’ sermon illustrations sound too good to be true.
 Let me illustrate this with several stories found in Hyles’ book Let’s Go Soulwinning: